Vanisa23/Predict-bike-sharing-demand-with-autogluon/report-template predict bike sharing.md

 |add_features|prescribed_values|prescribed_values|presets: 'high quality' (auto_stack=True)|0.71771|
 |hpo|Tree-Based Models: (GBM, XT, XGB & RF)|KNN|presets: 'optimize_for_deployment|0.47758|

+Initial Model:

+Hyperparameters Modified: hpo1, hpo2, hpo3
+Explanation: The initial model likely used default or predetermined values for the hyperparameters hpo1 and hpo2, while hpo3 was set to 'high quality' presets with auto_stack enabled.
+Kaggle Score: 1.81113
+Impact of this change
+The high Kaggle score suggests that the preset 'high quality' settings for hpo3, particularly with auto_stack enabled, might have contributed significantly to the model's performance.
+It's possible that these settings improved model accuracy or generalization ability.

+Add Features Model:

+Hyperparameters Modified: hpo1, hpo2, hpo3
+Explanation: Similar to the initial model, this iteration also used prescribed values for hpo1 and hpo2, with hpo3 set to 'high quality' presets with auto_stack enabled.
+Kaggle Score: 0.71771
+Impact of Change
+Despite using the same hyperparameter settings as the initial model, the addition of features led to a significant drop in the Kaggle score.
+This suggests that while the original hyperparameter configuration might have been effective for the initial dataset, it might not generalize well to the expanded feature set.
+Further analysis could reveal whether specific hyperparameters need to be adjusted to accommodate the new features.

+HPO Model:

+Hyperparameters Modified: hpo1, hpo2, hpo3
+Explanation: In this iteration, the hyperparameters were adjusted to use tree-based models (GBM, XT, XGB & RF) for hpo1, KNN for hpo2, and 'optimize_for_deployment' presets for hpo3.
+Kaggle Score: 0.47758
+Impact of Changes
+The substantial decrease in Kaggle score compared to the initial model suggests that the chosen hyperparameter configurations might not have been well-suited for the dataset or the problem at hand.
+The switch to tree-based models and KNN for hpo1 and hpo2, respectively, could have introduced biases or limitations that affected model performance negatively.

 ### Create a line plot showing the top model score for the three (or more) training runs during the project.